-The Village will be required to implement GASB Statement No. 83, Certain Asset Retirement Obligations, GASB Statement No. 84, Fiduciary Activities, GASB Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, GASB Statement No. 90, Majority Equity Interests an Amendment of GASB Statements No. 14 and No. 61 during the fiscal year ended April 30, 2020.
-In addition, the Village will be required to implement GASB Statement No. 87, Leases, GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, and GASB Statement No. 91, Conduit Debt Obligations in years following the fiscal year ended April 30, 2020.
+The Village will be required to implement GASB Statement No. 83, Certain Asset Retirement Obligations, GASB Statement No. 84, Fiduciary Activities, GASB Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, GASB Statement No. 90, Majority Equity Interests an Amendment of GASB Statements No. 14 and No. 61 during the fiscal year ended April 30, 2021.
+In addition, the Village will be required to implement GASB Statement No. 87, Leases, GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, GASB Statement No. 91, Conduit Debt Obligations, GASB Statement No. 92, Omnibus 2020 and GASB Statement No. 93, Replacement of Interbank Offered Rates in years following the fiscal year ended April 30, 2021.
 The Village has not yet evaluated the impact of adopting these future pronouncements on the Village's financial statements.